Skip to main content

 Report contributions to the ATO

-Single Touch Payroll (STP) requirements mean that you need to electronically submit payroll information to the ATO at the same time that you make payments to your employees.
-This includes details about super contributions.
+Single Touch Payroll (STP) requirements mean that you need to electronically report payroll information to the ATO at the same time that you make payments to your employees.
+This includes information about salary and wages, tax withheld and SG contributions.

 You also need to report any contributions you make on your employees’ behalf that are outside of standard SG contributions, including salary sacrifice and additional employer contributions.
-These are known as reportable employer superannuation contributions (RESC) and are reported on your employees’ annual payment summary.
+These are known as reportable employer superannuation contributions (RESC) and are reported through STP and reflected in employees’ Income Statement.

 Need some help?